Member Loginmenu

 About the Author

-Brenda Niall is the author of five award-winning biographies, including her acclaimed accounts of the Boyd family and her portrait of the Durack sisters, True North.
+Brenda Niall is one of Australia’s foremost biographers.
+She is the author of several award-winning biographies, including her acclaimed accounts of the Boyd family and her portrait of the Durack sisters, True North.
 In 2016 she won the Australian Literature Society’s Gold Medal and the National Biography Award for Mannix.
-In 2004 she was awarded the Order of Australia for ‘services to...
+In 2004 she was...

 Read Moreright